 The assurance refinements outlined in the Security Target were followed in the course of the evaluation of the TOE.
-Please note that those parts, which are to be read in the GBIC context (see [6] and [9] Annex, section 10), are solely relevant in the GBIC context and not in the CC context (hence for CC these are out of scope).
+Please note that those parts, which are to be read in the GBIC context, are solely relevant in the GBIC context and not in the CC context (hence for CC these are out of scope).

-As a result of the evaluation, the verdict PASS is confirmed for the following assurance components:
+As a result of the evaluation the verdict PASS is confirmed for the following assurance components:

-- All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report), - The components ALC FLR.1 augmented for this TOE evaluation.
+All components of the EAL 6 package including the class ASE as defined in the CC (see also part C of this report),

+• The components ALC_FLR.1 augmented for this TOE evaluation.

-This is a re-certification based on BSI-DSZ-CC-1110-2019.
+This is a re-certification based on BSI-DSZ-CC-0945-V2-2018.